 Let me follow this with explanation.

 As time progressed, we eventually lost this focus.
 Discussions have become more of an amusement, relying on generalized conversation.
-We have lost the ability to muse, reconfigure, and test words that are posted—this has brought about a faltering of objection and criticism when brought to group thinking.
+We have lost the ability to muse, reconfigure, and test words that are posted—this has brought about a faltering of objection and criticism.
+It has brought us to group thinking.

 We are also now able to collectively vote.
 Nearby dwellers, family members, and mere acquaintances are all generally labeled as friends, equally entertaining themselves in the matters at hand.
 In this man’s view, the word friend is a strong word—they are as precious as gold, not a group of stars being added to your grade report.